 Vice President of Anesthesiology, Diagnostic and Pharmacy Service Lines

 Martha Lauderdale holds a Master of Public Administration and has over 25 years experience in organizational development and operational leadership.
 She currently serves as the vice president of the anesthesia, diagnostic, and pharmacy service line for Sutter Health-Palo Alto Medical Foundation.
 Since joining Palo Alto Medical Foundation in 2013, Lauderdale has facilitated the implementation of annual strategy development, deployment, and goal deployment cycles throughout the organization.
 In addition, she has partnered with physician leaders to drive patient centered process improvement in GI, ambulatory surgery centers, primary care, medical specialties, and clinical lab.
 Before transitioning to healthcare, Lauderdale specialized in implementing lean operating systems and creating centers of excellence in manufacturing and service organizations.

 Duke University Health System

 Associate Vice President, Neurosciences and Behavioral Health

-Carey Unger currently serves as the Associate Vice President for Neurosciences and Behavioral Health for Duke University Health System.
-She has been in her current role for a year and a half, and has been at Duke for over twelve years serving in a variety of positions.
-Previous responsibilities included managing the outpatient Neuroscience portfolio, as well as serving as the Vice President for Medicine, Surgery, and Behavioral Health for Duke Hospital.
-Carey received her BS in Mathematics from Vanderbilt University in 2002 and her Masters in Health Administration from University of Missouri in 2004.
-In her free time, Carey is an International volunteer for her sorority, Alpha Omicron Pi, and enjoys traveling with her family.
+Carey Unger currently serves as the associate vice president for neurosciences and behavioral health for Duke University Health System.
+She has been in her current role for a year and a half, and has been at Duke for over 12 years serving in a variety of positions.
+Previous responsibilities included managing the outpatient neuroscience portfolio, as well as serving as the vice president for medicine, surgery, and behavioral health for Duke Hospital.
+Unger received her B.S. in mathematics from Vanderbilt University in 2002 and her Master in Health Administration from University of Missouri in 2004.
+In her free time, Unger is an international volunteer for her sorority, Alpha Omicron Pi, and enjoys traveling with her family.